 Checking Security Vulnerabilities¶

-symfony binary created when you install Symfony provides a command to
+symfony binary created when you install Symfony CLI provides a command to

 check whether your project’s dependencies contain any known security

 A good security practice is to execute this command regularly to be able to

 update or replace compromised dependencies as soon as possible.
 The security